(Please read our cancellation policies here.)

 The CAPS comprehensive online exam has 160 questions and is 4 hours.

 Candidates are allowed 1 year from the date of application to meet all program requirements.
 If the requirements are not met in the time allotted, an extension fee of $50 must be paid to the National Apartment Association Education Institute (NAAEI) to extend candidacy for 90 days.

 *Any individual who holds an NAAEI credential and takes any of the CAPS individual modules can earn six (6) CEC’s*

 The onsite community manager is a vital link between apartment residents, the community owners, and investors.
 The CAM (Certified Apartment Manager) Credential Program curriculum is designed to enhance the skills of the on-site property management professional and provides the highest standard of training, which can result in improved resident retention, increased employee productivity

 In this course, you will gain knowledge and have a better understanding of the challenges you face day-to-day.
 At the same time, you will have a new opportunity to share your experiences as a multifamily industry professional with other dedicated peers, establishing valuable contacts for the future and increasing your own experience level.
 This course is ideal for community managers, assistant managers.

 Earning your CAM Credential allows you to demonstrate that you have the knowledge and ability to manage an apartment community and achieve the owner's investment goals.

 CAM candidates must complete the following requirements to earn the CAM credential.
-Candidates must complete the coursework and exam within 12 months of declaring candidacy.

 Suppliers are important liaisons to the multifamily housing industry.
 This program is designed as an opportunity for suppliers to hear the everyday challenges faced by the apartment manager customer.
 The CAS program is ideal for new salespeople as well as veterans of the industry.